wp-plugins/smtp-cycle-email/readme.txt

 == Installation ==

 1. Download the plugin and extract the files
-2. Upload "smtp-cycle-plugins" to your wp-content/plugins/ directory
+2. Upload "smtp-cycle-email" to your wp-content/plugins/ directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Check the "SMTP Server" Tab created by this plugins for setup.